 The current Visa dispute management network requires extensive integrations with merchant processing in order for merchants to benefit from these changes, and those integrations are evolving.
 Simplicity may be Visa’s destination, but the journey is currently creating a lot of confusion among merchants.
 ChargebackHelp is here to clear all this up.

 ChargebackHelp is in the business of following these complex developments in the payments industry.
 Our dispute management portal ChargebackHelp Plus was created to manage the ever-evolving products that help merchants fight fraud and chargebacks.
 Regardless of acquisitions, branding, or more direct challenges like security vulnerabilities in these new platforms, CBH+ seamlessly manages the integrations and maintenance so merchants can focus on their core business.

 ChargebackHelp provides custom chargeback prevention solutions that deflect disputes, resolve alerts, and recover merchant revenue lost to fraud.
-Our streamlined processes save our merchants from costly fees, penalties, and the risk of losing their credit card processing.
+Our streamlined processes save our merchants from lost revenue, costly fees, penalties, and the risk of losing their credit card processing.
 Contact us for a free chargeback analysis and see what ChargebackHelp can do for you!